-Meet Luke, a distinguished doctor in Seattle.
-I have been working with her since she was pregnant with her daughter.
+Meet Clio the daughter of Luke who is a distinguished doctor in Seattle.
+I have been working with Luke since she was pregnant with her daughter.
 Seattle child photography is a big part of what I do and love to do.
 I am always looking to show the spirits inside of these little ones.
 Luke really gets me and my work.
 I love what she wrote.
 Enjoy!

 1. Tell me a little bit about yourself, your husband and how you met.
 Why you decided to have kids.